COSCS340/OoT_Randomiser/STATUS.md

 ## Accomplishments:

 Thus far, we have completed the working randomizer for the first three levels of the game (This is intentional, as our project is a demo version).
-We also have a simple GUI interface up and running, though it does not interact with the randomizer or the color changer yet.
+We also have a simple GUI interface up and running, which is able to run the randomizer and the color changer.

 ## Customer Value: